GENI-NSF/geni-tools/README-stitching.txt

 The same request RSpec will be submitted to every aggregate required for your topology.
-Stitcher will create reservations at each of these aggregates for you.
-NOTE however that in general stitcher only knows how to contact aggregates that are involved in the circuits you request - nodes you are trying to reserve in the RSpec that are not linked with a stitching link may not be reserved, because stitcher may not know
+Stitcher will create reservations at each of these aggregates for you. ''Note'' however that in general stitcher only knows how to contact aggregates that are involved in the circuits you request - nodes you are trying to reserve in the RSpec that are not linked with a stitching link may not be reserved, because stitcher may not know